 The attributes or characteristics that differentiate digital twin from other types of computer model or simulation include:

-- Reflects both the physical state and behaviour of a physical object
+- Reflects both the physical state and behavior of a physical object

 - Represents only a single, specific instance of a physical object